nestjs/docs.nestjs.com/content/techniques/sql.md

 ### Database (TypeORM)

-In order to reduce a boilerplate necessary to start the adventure with any database, Nest comes with the ready to use `@nestjs/typeorm` package.
-We have selected [TypeORM](https://github.com/typeorm/typeorm) because it's definitely the most mature Object Relational Mapper (ORM) available so far.
-Since it's written in TypeScript, it works pretty well with the Nest framework.
+For integrating with SQL and NoSQL databases, Nest provides the `@nestjs/typeorm` package.
+Nest uses [TypeORM](https://github.com/typeorm/typeorm) because it's the most mature Object Relational Mapper (ORM) available for TypeScript.
+Since it's written in TypeScript, it integrates well with the Nest framework.

-Firstly, we need to install all of the required dependencies:
+To begin using it, we first install the required dependencies.
+In this chapter, we'll demonstrate using the popular [MySQL](https://www.mysql.com/) Relational DBMS, but TypeORM provides support for many relational databases, such as PostgreSQL, Oracle, Microsoft SQL Server, SQLite, and even NoSQL databases like MongoDB.
+The procedure we walk through in this chapter will be the same for any [database supported by TypeORM](https://typeorm.io/#/).
+You'll simply need to install the associated client API libraries for your selected database.

 ```bash
 $ npm install --save @nestjs/typeorm typeorm mysql
 ```

-> info **Notice** In this chapter we'll use a MySQL database, but **TypeORM** provides a support for a lot of different databases such as PostgreSQL, SQLite, and even MongoDB (NoSQL).

-Once the installation process is completed, we can import the `TypeOrmModule` into the root `ApplicationModule`.
+Once the installation process is complete, we can import the `TypeOrmModule` into the root `AppModule`.

 ```typescript
 @@filename(app.module)